l-omar-chehab/l-omar-chehab.github.io/_posts/2024-11-06-annealednce.markdown

 poster: /pdfs/poster_neurips_2023.pdf
 code: https://github.com/l-omar-chehab/annealing-normalizing-constants
 ---
-We quantify how different probability paths reduce the estimation error of a normalizing constant.
+Annealed Importance Sampling uses a prescribed path of distributions to compute an estimate of a normalizing constant.
+We quantify how the choice of path impacts the estimation error.